uba/tathu/README.rst

     :target: https://github.com/uba/tathu/raw/master/docs/sphinx/img/map-view.png
     :alt: Map view component.

-The same result can be exported to a database instance with geo-spatial support, like SpatiaLite:
+The same result can be exported to a database instance with geospatial support, like SpatiaLite and PostGIS:

 .. code-block:: python